maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/previous-years.md

 Material:

 - Suggest using ChatGPT today.
-Also VS Code Chat, and "Explain this error" ahead of time and everything setup
+Also VS Code Chat, and "Explain this error"
-- Show off local overrides or editing local folder or web browser inside of ide
+- Show off local overrides or editing local folder or web browser inside of IDE
 - A lot of DevTools tips to show
   - Snippets
   - Breakpoints